Back to Alabama

 Who It Names or Affects

-• Medical examiners who work in Alabama
+• Medical examiners working in any county in Alabama

-• Family members of deceased individuals
+• The next of kin (family members) of deceased individuals

 Terms To Know